 - Thanks to evernote and some other handy apps, I will never again miss an appointment or birthday.
 (If something does somehow sneak by me, I have a birthday closet with pre-bought gifts and cards – thanks to the new budget and organization I now have the space and money for it.)

 - I also joined a gym and started exercising regularly (part of the new weekly schedule).
 The kids love playing at the drop off center while I’m burning calories.

 - I went through all 2,000 of my digital photos, edited them, imported them to yearly photo books and backed them all up online.
 I’ve also caught up on my personal blog and am regularly contributing to it.

 - Last but not least, the hubs and I have a set-in-stone date night that we never miss and we’ve recently instituted family game night.

 …The top photo is from Martha.
 I bet she doesn’t have cruel dreams like that – since she really is that organized.
 Also, I hear she doesn’t actually sleep.

 UPDATE: The joke’s on me, it would seem, because in getting all of that out of my system 3 years ago, I (and many others) became mysteriously motivated to actually attempt to do some of it.

 To get involved, there are a few things you can do:

 First and foremost…

-Get a big jump on item #1!
-Join over 25,000 subscribers and sign up for our newsletter for lots of great parenting & organizational tips plus a FREE 5 Week Meal Plan – complete shopping lists and 35 meals (no repeats).
+Get a big jump on that meal planning!
+Join over 35,000 subscribers and sign up for our newsletter for lots of great parenting & organizational tips plus…

 Once you’ve done that…